Do you have divided attention?

 - Increase harmony between brain hemispheres

-- Make you more able to enjoy life (because you are focused on the present moment)
+- Make us more able to enjoy life

 Open Monitoring Meditation